 Heli Tabibi Barkat —Program Head, "120"

-Rav Ilay Ofran - Head of Shaharit's Program in the Religious Zionist Community
+Dr. Yaffa Gieser - co-Director of Shaharit’s Program in the Religious Zionist Community

 Racheli Ibenboim - Head of Shaharit's Haredi Program

 In addition to coordinating Shaharit’s work in the Haredi community, Racheli is a senior advisor to the TELEM organization, which works to integrate the Ultraorthodox into Israel’s economy.
 Racheli is a social entrepreneur dedicated to improving the status of Haredi women and integrating the community into Israeli society.
 She is the founder and chair of Movilot, which works to empower and improve the employment prospects of college-educated Haredi women.
 She sits on the board of the “New Spirit” organization, and previously served as CEO of the Meir Panim welfare organization.
 A resident of Jerusalem, she holds a bachelors degree in communication and sociology from the Open University and an MA in the history and sociology of Israel from Haifa University.

 Nazier Magally - Head of Research of Arab Society

 Nazier Magally is a writer and journalist who lives and works in Nazareth.
 He served as editor-in-chief of Al-Ittihad, Israel's only Arabic-language daily, and taught at Ben Gurion University.
 He presently is a columnist on matters concerning Israel for the London-based newspaper Asharq Alawsat, and frequently appears on Arab-language TV to discuss Israel and its relationship with the Arab world.
 He is a long-time activist in matters concerning the relations between Jews and Arabs in Israel and the region.
 In 2003, together with Father Emile Shofani, he led a delegation of Arab and Jewish notables to Auschwitz.